livechat/chat.io-docs/site/content/apis-overview/properties.md

 ### Property domain

-<div class=“callout type-info”>Property domain is a set of values that property can be set to.</div>
+<div class=“callout type-info”>Property domain is a set of values that property can be assigned to.</div>

 Property domain can be configured in 2 different ways:
 * by defining a set of values allowed in this property explicitly (for example `[1, 2, 3]`)